 - Dark chocolate (85 percent or higher) features L-arginine

 - Fish such as salmon, mackerel and sea bass include omega-3 and omega-6 fatty acids

 - Bananas feature vitamins C, A and B1 under the peel

 - Citrus fruits boost vitamin C

-Semen volume naturally drops off as men age, but following these tips can lessen the impact and ensure you continue to produce normal amounts for years to come.
+Semen volume naturally drops off as men age, but following these tips can lessen the impact and ensure you maximize ejaculation pressure and semen volume for years to come.